SudongCAI/CSaN/README.md

 - CSaN is not a plug-and-play module, but rather a model-specific compensation scheme guided by the SaN perspective.
 The CSaN implementations for the Swin, ViT, and Hiera families are provided as examples that users can follow to build tailored CSaN variants for the attention models they wish to implement.

+- (*This repository is still being organized.
+I am currently on a very tight schedule due to ongoing follow-up work, so only the model definition files have been uploaded for now.
+I plan to complete the README and the full repository before the start of the CVPR 2026 main conference.
+Thank you for your understanding.)